Q: Who was Swift for Arduino made by?

 A: Just click HERE to go to the payments page, then press the "Pay by Card" button and buy securely using a credit or debit card, payments powered by Stripe.

-If you would rather use the free version and pay as you go subscription, then just download the free version HERE and when you decide to get a subscription, just follow any of the prompts in the app.
+If you would rather use the Mac App Store version and pay as you go subscription (with free one month trial), then go HERE and when you decide to get a subscription, just follow any of the prompts in the app.

-Q: In the macOS Apple App Store I see a product called "S4A IDE Lite", what is that?
+Q: Why is the macOS Apple App Store product called "S4A IDE", rather than "Swift for Arduino", is it different?

 Q: Isn't this just for kids/education?